leptos-community/deployment-shuttle/README.md

 cargo leptos build --release
 ```

-Will generate your server binary in target/server/release and your site package in target/site.
+Will generate your server binary in target/server/release and your site package in target/site, and

 ```sh
 cargo shuttle deploy
 ```

-Will deploy your updated application to Shuttle.rs.
+will deploy your updated application to [Shuttle.rs](https://www.shuttle.rs/).

 ## Testing Your Project
 ```sh